psathyrella/weatherscraper/readme.md

 ## inspiration

-I started with the [lost in the mountains](http://lost-in-the-mountains.com/washington_climbing.php) location list, and started adding information.
+Started with the [lost in the mountains](http://lost-in-the-mountains.com/washington_climbing.php) location list.